|7th Five Year Plan (Vol-2)||<<

 17.44 The coupling between the science and technology infrastructure and capabilities and the production system in the country is weak.
 This has led to an insufficieni use of the science generated and a lack, of appreciation by decision makers in government and industry of the capabilities in the universities, national laboratories, and scientific agencies.
 There is often a feeling that the fruits of science and technology are not reaching the bulk of the population, and not contributing in sufficient measure to economic and social growth.
 For science and technology to be effectively applied, there is need to complete the total innovation chain consisting of basic research, applied research, design and development, prototype fabrication, upscaling, extension, awareness building, production engineering, design and consultancy, and production and services.
 It may not be possible to accomplish this immediately in all sectors; what is necessary is to start on a significant basis in a few major socio-economic sectors of importance during the Seventh Plan.

-17.46 There has been an increasing allocation for S&T activities over the past three decades.
+17.46 There has been an increasing allocation for S and T activities over the past three decades.
 From Rs.
-20 crores in the First Plan, the total allocation (Plan & Non-Plan) for the S&T Sector rose to Rs.
+20 crores in the First Plan, the total allocation (Plan and Non-Plan) for the S and T Sector rose to Rs.
 3460 crores in the Sixth Plan.
 This increase is significant.
-However, as in the case of other sectors, some part of what has been allocated to S&T as Plan resources has had to be used to cover the gap in resources for non-Plan activities arising out of inflation and inadequate increase on the non-Plan side.
+However, as in the case of other sectors, some part of what has been allocated to S and T as Plan resources has had to be used to cover the gap in resources for non-Plan activities arising out of inflation and inadequate increase on the non-Plan side.
 It is important to ask onself: what is the cost of not doing research?
-This will be immediately reflected in a lack of self-reliance, increased vulnerability and dependence on the outside world, inability to take advantage of recent advances in S&T to increase productivity and efficiency and failure in accomplishing end objectives in better and newer ways and loss of international competitiveness, leading to further dependence on aid etc.
+This will be immediately reflected in a lack of self-reliance, increased vulnerability and dependence on the outside world, inability to take advantage of recent advances in S and T to increase productivity and efficiency and failure in accomplishing end objectives in better and newer ways and loss of international competitiveness, leading to further dependence on aid etc.